Please note, auditions for the 2017/2018 season have now concluded. Thank you to all who auditioned!

 Joining the Chorus

 If you love music and singing you are welcome to sign up for an audition.
 We have had members of all ages that are students, faculty, or just residents of Edmonton.
-You also don’t need to be the next American Idol.
-The UAMC prides itself on not only being a fantastic choral ensemble but an excellent learning environment where people of all experience can work on their choral abilities.
+You also don’t need to be Adele or an opera singer.
+The UAMC prides itself on not only being a fantastic choral ensemble, but an excellent learning environment where people of all experiences can work on their choral abilities.

 New members are accepted by audition at the beginning of each academic year.
-Due to the way in which we organize concert repertoire we unfortunately cannot accept January auditions.
+Due to the way in which we organize concert repertoire we unfortunately do not accept January auditions.